twetto/Rudolf-V/README.md

 **Ru**st **D**evice **O**ptimized **L**ibrary for **F**rontend **V**ision

-> **Status: Phase 1 -- CPU Reference Implementation (Complete)**
+> **Status: Phase 2 — GPU Acceleration (Complete)**
 >
-> All core algorithms are implemented: image containers, Gaussian pyramids, FAST and Harris
+> The full GPU frontend pipeline is implemented and validated against the CPU reference.
-> corner detection, pyramidal KLT tracking (forward additive + inverse compositional),
+> Pyramid construction, FAST detection, KLT tracking, and NMS all run as WGSL compute
-> occupancy grid, and the complete frontend pipeline.
+> shaders via wgpu. `GpuFrontend::process()` is API-compatible with the CPU `Frontend`.
-> Ready for Phase 2: GPU acceleration via wgpu.
+> Ready for Phase 3: async readback and double-buffering.

 ## About